APLMOOC/APLMOOC/docs/course/ch7/part2.md

-# Branching and looping
+# Development environment

 !!! abstract "This part will cover"

-    - The branch operator
-    - If, else if, else
-    - For, while
+    - How to use Dyalog RIDE
+    - Text files with Dyalog LINK

 ---